Irving Bunim: Biography

 Bunim was a philanthropist who gave loans and helped people in need.
 His main goal was spreading the word of the Torah to all Jews.
 He was a popular guest speaker at the functions of many Orthodox Jewish organizations and institutions.
 He was a raconteur, filled with anecdotes and parables, a skill reflected in his three-volume commentary on Pirkei Avot, Ethics from Sinai.

+Death

 Bunim died December 10, 1980 at his home in New York City, and was buried in the Mount of Olives, Jerusalem.

+Rabbi Moshe Feinstein pronounced his death in December 1980 an "aveilus d'rabim", a loss for the community as a whole.